metacpan/metacpan-docker/README.md

 - `pgdb` - PostgreSQL database container
 - `logspout` - Docker log interface to honeycomb.io
 - `github-meets-cpan` - Containerized version of `gh.metacpan.org`
+- `grep` - the web interface for grep.metacpan on http://localhost:3001

 These services use one or more Docker volumes: